 Improving economy, efficiency and effectiveness Description Commentary on arrangements This relates to how the Trust seeks to improve its systems so that it can deliver more for the resources that are available to it.
-From the 17 March 2020 QIPP/CIP programmes were put on hold in accordance with national guidance.
-This was to allow CCGs and providers to respond to the pandemic.
-Despite this pause on headline cost reduction programmes the Trust has continued to monitor and track delivery of CIPs, although the forecast delivery has been significantly impacted by Covid-19.
-The Trust has a dedicated CIP Review Group which works with the Directorate teams to develop of the savings plans.
-We considered the following areas as part of assessing whether sufficient arrangements were in place: Trust undertakes analysis of how the Trust compares with peer providers nationally via the NHS Benchmarking Network projects in which the Trust participates.
-Areas where the Trust compares favourably or adversely against other providers are identified and highlighted to key leads within the respective service areas.
-The Trust also uses the Model Hospital digital tool to identify variation and areas for potential improvement at a Speciality level.
-The planning and delivery of efficiency plans to achieve savings in how services are delivered; The use of benchmarking information to identify areas where services could be delivered more effectively; Monitoring of non-financial performance to assess whether objectives are being achieved; and The Trust has a performance management framework in place to set the structure of performance management across the Trust.
+We considered the following areas as part of assessing whether sufficient arrangements were in place: The planning and delivery of efficiency plans to achieve savings in how services are delivered; The use of benchmarking information to identify areas where services could be delivered more effectively; Monitoring of non-financial performance to assess whether objectives are being achieved; and Management of partners and subcontractors.
+We found appropriate processes in place to ensure the Trust used information about costs and performance to improve the way they manage and deliver services.
+The Cost Improvement Plan (CIP) Review Group oversee development of the savings plans with Directorates teams.
+Delivery against savings plans is tracked by Finance Business Partners and reconciled overall by the Trust CIP Lead as part of the month end reporting process.
+Progress against CIP plans is reported within monthly Board and Finance Committee reports.
+The Trust has a performance management framework in place to set the structure of performance management across the Trust.
 This details the format of reporting and outlines roles and responsibilities at each level.
 The main element of performance reporting is the integrated performance report which provides the Trust Board with key operational performance indicators on a monthly basis.
 This report highlights performance in different domains in line with the Trust's strategy and highlights key areas for improvement within each domain.
 For these areas further information is provided, such as trends, to help inform the Board and provide the full context.
 Directorate finance reports follow a similar format and are reported monthly to the Finance Committee and Quality & Governance Committee.
-The Trust forms part of the Somerset Integrate Care System (ICS).
-Members of the Board and leadership team have roles in a number of key working groups such as the ICS Shadow Board, ICS Chief Executives Group and Directors of Finance group.
-The Trust has also agreed a strategic case for merger with Yeovil District Hospital NHS Foundation Trust which has been submitted to NHSE/I for consideration.
-Management of partners and subcontractors.
+The Trust forms part of the Somerset ICS.
+Members of the Board and leadership team have roles in a number of key working groups such as the ICS Shadow Board, ICS Chief Execs Group and DoFs group.
+The Trust has also agreed a strategic case for merger with Yeovil District Hospital NHS Foundation Trust which has been approved by NHSE/I.

-© 2021 KPMG LLP, a UK limited liability partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
-All rights reserved
+© 2022 KPMG LLP, a UK limited liability partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
+All rights reserved.